AT A GLANCE

-Texture is the main difference between an eye serum and eye cream lies in its texture.
+The main difference between an eye serum and eye cream lies in its texture.

-Eye creams tend to be thicker and richer-feeling, while the thinner texture of eye serums feels light, refreshing, and silkier than the emollient eye creams.
+Texture: Eye creams tend to be thicker and richer-feeling, while the thinner texture of eye serums feels light, refreshing, and silkier than the emollient eye creams.